 This project relies on federal participation from the USACE to review and approve the plans.
 Without federal participation, Valley Water cannot implement planning, design and construction on our own due to limited available funding.
-The proposed Safe, Clean Water funding provides Valley Water's cost share to complete the planning study, design and construction for Economic Impact Areas (EIAs) 1-4, and provides Valley Water's cost share to complete the planning study and design for EIAs 5-10.
+The proposed Safe, Clean Water funding provides Valley Water's cost share to complete the planning study, design and construction for Economic Impact Areas (EIAs) 1-4, and provides Valley Water's cost share to complete the planning study.